SandwichMan5/suika3/README.md

 A next-generation cross-platform visual novel engine designed for the 2030s and beyond.

-Suika3 is a high-performance, rock-solid visual novel engine developed by the `Suika3 Community`.
+Suika3 is a high-performance, production-grade visual novel engine specifically engineered for commercial app development, maintained by the `Suika3 Community`.

-Engineered with state-of-the-art techniques in computer science, Suika3 delivers blazing speed, native performance, and true portability empowering creators worldwide to build timeless experiences that endure for decades.
+Engineered with state-of-the-art techniques in computer science, Suika3 delivers native performance and true portability empowering creators worldwide to build timeless experiences that endure for decades.

 Games made with Suika3 are powered by `NovelML 3.0` and `SuikaScript 3.0`.